 - Two helium-3 nuclei fuse to form helium-4 (two protons, two neutrons), ejecting two protons in the process.

 Every second, the sun fuses 600 million tons of hydrogen into 596 millions tons of helium.
-The remaining 4 millions tons (0.7%) is converted to energy (via E = mc2),24 which powers the Sun’s light and holds off gravitational collapse.
+The remaining 4 millions tons (0.7%) is converted to energy (via E = mc2),24: Go to reference 24 at the end of the page which powers the Sun’s light and holds off gravitational collapse.

 A step-by-step diagram illustrating the proton–proton chain reaction, the primary fusion process in the Sun.
 It begins with two protons (1H) fusing to form deuterium (2H), releasing a positron (e+) and a neutrino (ν).
 A second proton then collides with the deuterium nucleus, producing helium-3 (3He) and emitting a gamma ray (γ).
 Finally, two helium-3 nuclei fuse to create helium-4 (4He) and release two protons.
 The diagram includes symbols for protons, neutrons, fusion events, and particles released at each step.

 Astronomers use the Sun’s mass (1.9885 × 1030 kilograms) as a unit of measurement.
 By definition, the Sun has a mass of one solar mass.
-(1 M☉).29 Because of this, it will have a total lifespan of about 10 billion years.
+(1 M☉).29: Go to reference 29 at the end of the page Because of this, it will have a total lifespan of about 10 billion years.

 The heavier the star, the shorter its lifespan.
 Had the sun’s mass been 1.3 M☉ (30% heavier), its lifespan would’ve been shortened to ~4.5 – 5 billion years.
 It would be in its final stages now.
-At 1.5 M☉ (50% heavier), the Sun’s time would’ve been shorter still at ~2.5 – 3 billion years.30
+At 1.5 M☉ (50% heavier), the Sun’s time would’ve been shorter still at ~2.5 – 3 billion years.30: Go to reference 30 at the end of the page

 Too small, and our star wouldn’t provide us with the heat necessary for liquid water, something we believe life needs to begin.
 Too big, and the sun would have flamed out and died long before we had a chance to evolve.
 The Sun holds no titles like “biggest” or “brightest” star, but its mass and luminosity have enabled an unbroken chain of life to exist on Earth for almost 4 billion years.